 Peptides are molecules created by joining two or more amino acids.
 They are present in all living cells and have a variety of biochemical activities.
 In general, if the number of amino acids is less than fifty, these molecules are called peptides.
 Large sequences are called proteins.
 Thus, Peptides can be considered as tiny proteins that are simply chains of amino acids.

 Peptides are a revolution.
-A research led there only a few years and is starting to make its way in the world of sport and doping.
+Research led scientists there only a few years and peptides are starting to make its way in the world of sport and doping.

 Gene doping is based on extensive research in gene therapy.

-In order to find ways to restore muscle growth in people with muscular dystrophies, the doctor Se-Jin Lee’s team of Johns Hopkins University in Baltimore (USA) has done, in 2007, a dual genetic modification on mice, which then produce more Follistatin – a hormone that promotes muscle growth – and less Myostatin – a protein that limits it.
+In order to find ways to restore muscle growth in people with muscular dystrophy, the doctor Se-Jin Lee’s team at Johns Hopkins University in Baltimore (USA) in 2007, carried out a dual genetic modification on mice, which then produced more Follistatin – a hormone that promotes muscle growth – and less Myostatin – a protein that limits it.

-The result: literally bodybuilt rodents that show a 4 times greater musculature than that of normal animals.
+The result: literally bodybuilt rodents that show 4 times greater muscular development than that of normal animals.

 Working on the PPAR gene, Johan Auwerx’s team from EPFL recently created mice that run around not faster, but 2 times longer.
 And that’s not all: 165 other genes that improve athletic performance were counted by sports physicians of the Technische Universität München.

 There is therefore a step to imagine a full range of genetic techniques adapted to each sport based on specific required skills (endurance, strength, speed …) to increase the performance of athletes.